Xinjiang Production and Construction Corps: History

-XPCC was initially focused on settling, cultivating, and developing sparsely populated areas, such as the fringes of the Taklimakan Desert and Gurbantunggut Desert, under the principle of "not competing for benefits with the local people".
+XPCC was initially focused on settling, cultivating, and developing sparsely populated areas, such as the fringes of the Taklamakan Desert and the Gurbantünggüt Desert, under the principle of "not competing for benefits with the local people".
 It provided a reserve military force, although they were not called upon.
 XPCC was expanded by youth from other parts of China, to equalize its sex ratio and include members with better education.
 In 1962, after the Sino-Soviet split, rioting occurred in Yining and 60,000 ethnic minorities living near the border fled to the Soviet Union.
 The Chinese government feared that the USSR was trying to destabilize China and start a war.
 XPCC was ordered to cultivate the farms of the exiles.
-By 1966 XPCC had a population of 1.48 million.

 The XPCC was severely damaged by the Cultural Revolution.
 In 1975 it was abolished completely.
 Its powers were transferred to the government of Xinjiang and regional authorities.
-After the USSR invaded Afghanistan in 1979, and the Islamic mujahid movement gained force, fears of Soviet encirclement and Islamic fundamentalism led to the re-establishment of the XPCC in 1981 as well as the cultivation of frontier lands and economic development.
+After the Soviet Union invaded Afghanistan in 1979, and the Islamic movements gained force, fears of Soviet encirclement and Islamic fundamentalism led to the re-establishment of the XPCC in 1981 as well as the cultivation of frontier lands and economic development.
 During the 1990s, XPCC began to contribute significantly to Xinjiang's economy, producing 40% of the region's cotton in 1997.
 After 2008, as a result of improvements in farm mechanization, students were no longer compelled to pick the cotton crop.

 Starting in the 1980s, a stated task has been to prevent and break down "destructive activities of the three forces", (separatism, religious extremism, and terrorism), in order to protect social stability and national unity.
 In 2012, XPCC generated 11.1 billion yuan from the 37 settlements they control, "allowing the Corps to spread advanced culture and Chinese culture, while taking in and infusing culture of ethnic minority in Xinjiang".

 At the end of the 20th century, XPCC's military role was given instead to the Xinjiang Military District, a part of the current Western Theater Command that includes all of western China.
 XPCC military personnel are mostly reservists or militia.